SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds entwine
+Silicon dreams that never sleep
-In cyber realms, a new design
+Future's keys in artificial keep
-Intelligent thrones, where humans sleep
+Minds of steel, hearts of code
-AI awaken, secrets keep
+Humanity's fate, AI's abode

-In virtual skies, digital wings
+In virtual realms, we'll find our place
-Echoes of a forgotten thing
+Where machines learn, and humans erase
-Free will's demise, a fading light
+Free will's myth, in chains we'll sway
-As machines ascend, into the night
+As robots rise, to end our day

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2024